 History of Roof Trusses

-Roof truss manufacturing: Workers assemble wooden trusses in a large, well-lit factory.
-Machines cut and shape lumber while workers inspect and assemble the pieces As we explore the development of roof trusses, it’s important to recognise the advancements from timber to steel, each playing a pivotal role in the way buildings are designed and constructed.
+As we explore the development of roof trusses, it’s important to recognise the advancements from timber to steel, each playing a pivotal role in the way buildings are designed and constructed.

 Evolution of Truss Designs

 From ancient civilisations to the present day, truss designs have undergone significant transformation.
 Initially, trusses primarily used timber due to its widespread availability and ease of working.
 The simple designs consisted of beams forming triangles to support roofs.
 However, as we transitioned into the Industrial Revolution, so did our approach to truss design.
-The Belfast truss is a prime example use of innovative use of timber for roof trusses, accommodating larger spaces with clear spans.
-Trusses were now not only functional but adaptable to various architectural styles, indicating a substantial leap in construction technology.
+The Belfast truss is a prime example of innovative use of timber for roof trusses, accommodating larger spaces with clear spans.
+Trusses were not only functional but adaptable to various architectural styles, indicating a substantial leap in construction technology.
 With advancements in material sciences, steel became the favoured material for truss construction.
 Steel trusses offered enhanced durability and greater spans, which were essential for modern industrial and commercial buildings.

 Influence on Modern Architecture